The-Scripters-Guild/ForgeWiki/knowledge/forge/guides-and-info/pelican-drops-on-forge-maps.md

 For the drop to trigger successfully, the following setup is required:

 * A "Pelican Drop" object must be placed on the map (hidden object).
+* The map must have a working Firefight: King of the Hill (FFKOTH) setup.
-* The map must be loaded using a Firefight mode (any Firefight variant works).
+* The map must be loaded using a Firefight mode (any Firefight variant, such as Firefight: Custom, works).

 ### Object Properties

-The Pelican Drop object requires specific properties to function as intended.
-The Cargo Drop Type must be set to "Exact Drop."
+The Pelican Drop object requires specific properties to function.
+The **Cargo Drop Type** must be set to **Exact Drop**.
 Other relevant properties include:

 * **Spawn Properties**: Default
 * **Symmetrical Channel**: AirDrop Alpha